slackCakewalk for Slack

 2. Click Connect and authorize with a Slack admin account.

-3. In Slack, invite the app to your chosen channel(s) (e.g., #access-requests) using /invite @Cakewalk.
+To also allow channel mentions, invite the app to your chosen channel(s) using /invite @Cakewalk.

 🧑💻 User Experience